learn-co-curriculum/phase-1-using-fetch/README.md

-Just as our completed `.fetch` request will pass the response from our server to our first `.then` statement, our first `.then` statement will pass our parsed data to our second then statement!
+Just as our completed `.fetch` request will pass the response from our server to our first `.then` statement, our first `.then` statement will pass our parsed data to our second `.then` statement.

 ```JavaScript
 fetch("https://anapioficeandfire.com/api/books")